ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Denial of Service {#dos}

-As there are privacy benefits from having a large rate of requests forwarded by the same relay (see {{ta}}), servers that operate the Oblivious Gateway resource might need an arrangement with proxies.
+As there are privacy benefits from having a large rate of requests forwarded by the same relay (see {{ta}}), servers that operate the Oblivious Gateway Resource might need an arrangement with Oblivious Relay Resources.
 This arrangement might be necessary to prevent having the large volume of requests being classified as an attack by the server.

 If a server accepts a larger volume of requests from a relay, it needs to trust that the relay does not allow abusive levels of request volumes from